San Francisco Contemporary Music Players announces the SF Search for Scores and Education Program 2022

-Applicants apply by submitting a completed score and parts along with a written narrative about the motivation behind the music and its connection to composer Louis Andriessen.
-Above all, the judges for this year’s search are looking for work with a unique contemporary musical voice that represents the adventurous and iconoclastic spirit embodied by a figure like Louis Andriessen.
+Applicants apply by submitting completed scores (2-3) along with a short written narrative about the motivation or inspiring factors behind each submitted piece.
+Above all, the judges are seeking to identify a unique contemporary musical voice that responds in some way to the adventurousness and richly evocative imaginings embodied by a figure like Sofia Gubaidulina.

 WHO IS ELIGIBLE TO APPLY

-- Any composers with a permanent address in the United States of America.
+- Any composers with a permanent address in the United States.

 HOW TO APPLY

-- Audio file, if available (link to MP3 or hosted audio file)
+- Audio or video files, if available (link to MP3 or hosted audio/video files)

-- One high-resolution image (does not have to be a formal headshot, but does have to be high resolution, min 72dpi) (JPG format)
+- One high-resolution image (does not have to be a formal headshot, but does have to be high resolution (min 72dpi; in JPG format)

-For questions about this application please contact Lisa Oman, Executive Director at 415-633-8802 or email email@example.com.
+For questions about this application please contact Richard Aldag, Interim Executive Director at director[at]sfcmp.org

 FREQUENTLY ASKED QUESTIONS (FAQ)